HongyuJerryWang/LGP-Tutorials/Tutorial 0 - Setup/README.md

 The system is built using Kotlin and the easiest way to use it is through the Kotlin API.

-If you don't have some of the tools on your UNIX based system, please first install them with:
+If you don't have curl on your UNIX based system, please first install curl with:

 ```
 sudo apt install curl
-sudo apt install upzip
-sudo apt install zip
-sudo apt install gnome-terminal
 ```

 According to [https://kotlinlang.org/docs/tutorials/command-line.html](https://kotlinlang.org/docs/tutorials/command-line.html), the simplest way to install Kotlin on UNIX based systems such as OS X, Linux, Cygwin, FreeBSD and Solaris is by using SDKMAN!.
 Simply run the following in a terminal and follow any instructions: